 However, if you decide to take more than 5% per year and/or you cash in your entire bond, your insurance company or financial adviser will calculate any gains on your money, and you may be subject to Income Tax.

 When you invest in a bond you will be allocated a certain number of units in the funds of your choice or those set out by the conditions of the bond.
 You can choose to invest in a range of funds, a portfolio, or a mixture of both.
 You can also usually switch between funds within your bond.
 However, there may be a charge for this.

 Each fund will invest in a range of assets, such as fixed interest, shares and property, and the price of your units will normally rise and fall in line with the value of these assets.
 If invested in a diverse range of assets then there is potential to weather the storm of any changes in the market that could affect the value of your investment.
 However, unless you’ve opted for a guarantee, which some investment bonds offer at an extra cost, there is still the potential that you may not get back the amount you invested.

-To find out about our investment bonds, see our investment products section.
+To find out about the fund choices available on our investment bonds, see the investment products section.

-We are not recommending one course of action over another or providing advice.
+We are not recommending one option over another or providing advice.

 Because tax rules can change, the impact of taxation (and any tax relief) depends on your individual circumstances.